-This is the main high level content a user creates.
-An Article has many comments, taggings through acts-as-taggable gem, belongs to a user (and possibly an organization), and is generally the central core unit.
+Articles are the primary form of user generated content in the application.
+An Article has many comments and taggings through the acts-as-taggable gem, belongs to a single user (and possibly an organization), and is the core unit of content.

-Comments belong to articles (or podcasts, generally polymorphic).
-They belong first and foremost to the user in our architecture, which is reflected by the URL (
+Comments belong to articles or other content (they are generally polymorphic).
+They belong first and foremost to the user in our design, which is reflected by the URL (

 FlareTag object.
-In cases of multiple flare tags, the flare displayed is determined by its hierarchy.
+In cases of multiple flare tags, the tag displayed is determined by its hierarchy.